 About The Watermill Center Fall/Spring Artist-in-Residence Program

 The Watermill Center Artist Residency Program began in 2006, when The Center officially opened as a year-round facility.
-Each year, up to twenty collectives and individual artists take up residence at The Center for two to four weeks.
+Each year, up to twenty collectives and individual artists take up residence at The Center for two to six weeks.
 Artists-in-Residence are chosen by an international selection committee composed of distinguished artists, academics, and cultural leaders across all disciplines.

 In residence: February 29 – March 30